Multiplicative inverse: Further remarks

 Distinct elements map to distinct elements, so the image consists of the same finite number of elements, and the map is necessarily surjective.
-Specifically, ƒ (namely multiplication by a) must map some element x to 1, ax = 1, so that x is an inverse for a.
+Specifically, f (namely multiplication by a) must map some element x to 1, ax = 1, so that x is an inverse for a.

 Applications

-The expansion of the reciprocal 1/q in any base can also act as a source of pseudo-random numbers, if q is a "suitable" safe prime, a prime of the form 2p + 1 where p is also a prime.
+The expansion of the reciprocal $\tfrac{1}{q}$ in any base can also act as a source of pseudo-random numbers, if q is a "suitable" safe prime, a prime of the form 2p + 1 where p is also a prime.
 A sequence of pseudo-random numbers of length q − 1 will be produced by the expansion.